-- Pour base mixture into a parchment-lined pan.
+- Pour the base mixture into a parchment-lined pan.

-- Press base mixture into pan and bake about 8 minutes to set.
+- Press base mixture into pan and bake for about 8 minutes to set.

-- While base is baking, stir together the topping mixture.
+- While the base is baking, stir together the topping mixture.

-- Pour topping over par-baked base and bake another 20 minutes or so.
+- Pour topping over the par-baked base and bake for another 20 minutes or so.

 - You can reduce the amount of coconut slightly if you prefer a gooey-er bar.

-- If using white chocolate chips, which don’t always melt nicely, add a bit of heavy cream with the chips to loosen them up.
+- If using white chocolate chips, which don’t always melt nicely, add a bit of heavy cream to the chips to loosen them up.